 - Once dry, use the suede brush to restore the fabric’s soft, textured appearance.

-Here are 3 different ways to tackle the grime and debris between your seats.
+Here are 3 different ways to tackle the grime and debris in the crevices of car seats.

 Vacuum Attachments